-The ethical standards which characterize the profession in Queensland are conspicuously high, and I say that while nevertheless acknowledging the blight on the profession, wrought by a few only, brought out into the open in recent times.
+The ethical standards which characterize the profession in Queensland are high, and I say that while nevertheless acknowledging the blight on the profession, wrought by a few only, brought out into the open in recent times.
 You may be sure the court is vigilant to ensure the profession continues to acknowledge and fulfil its high ethical obligation, and the discharge of its duty to clients with competence and expertise.

 As you would probably already appreciate only too well, you join a competitive profession.
-There are currently in Queensland 636 members of the Bar Association and 5,474 solicitors with practising certificates.
-This year, up until today, the court had admitted 88 new barristers and 501 new solicitors (apart from those admitted under Mutual Recognition legislation).
+There are currently in Queensland 751 members and 178 associate members of the Bar Association and 5,764 solicitors with practising certificates.
+This last year the court had admitted 92 new barristers and 583 new solicitors (apart from those admitted under Mutual Recognition legislation).
 That extent of infusion of talent into an already substantial profession means there can be no doubt, for success, that you must meet reasonably high expectations.